seoyounglee001/seoyounglee001.github.io/_pages/about.md

 Hi!
 My name is Seo-young Lee and I am a **postdoctoral researcher at A.J.
 Drexel Autism Institute**.
 I worked as a **Senior User Experience (UX) Manager at Samsung Life Insurance**.
 Also, I earned my **Ph.D. in Human-Centered Design** and **B.A. in Communication at Cornell University**.

 My research examines how technologies (especially AI) shape human collaboration in healthcare and design.
 In this context, I also study how human-centered technologies can empower underserved populations, particularly autistic children, by examining their interactions with technology within broader social ecosystems.
+My research examines how **emerging technologies, particularly AI**, shape **human collaboration and decision-making in healthcare and design**.
+I also investigate **how human-centered technologies can empower underserved populations, particularly autistic children and their families**, by considering the broader social ecosystems in which these technologies are used.

 For research collaborations or other academic opportunities, please feel free to reach out to me at **seoyoung.lee410@gmail.com**